 |Crowdfunding||Freelancers in the creative industry with large followings and/or a product to sell||Kickstarter, Patreon|

 |Business credit cards||Freelancers with good credit and frequent purchasing expenses||Capital One Spark Cash Select, Chase Ink Business Preferred|

 Freelancers and small business owners that don’t qualify for traditional business financing to grow their businesses have an option: a personal loan for business.
 Most small business loans — even those from alternative lenders — have requirements tacked on that you may not meet.
 Business lenders take a close look at factors such as how long you’ve been in business, your annual revenue, and your business credit profile.

 If you’re starting a new business, haven’t yet established business credit, or don’t meet revenue requirements, you won’t qualify for most small business loans.
 In some cases, you may be able to qualify with some lenders, but these loans often come with high interest or factor rates, additional fees, and less-than-ideal repayment terms that keep you trapped in a cycle of debt.

 This doesn’t mean you’re left without financing options, though.
 Instead, you can use your personal income and credit score to qualify for a personal loan.
 With this option, you may qualify for an affordable loan with terms that work best for you and your business.
 Most of the top lenders look for at least a fair credit score, but having a solid credit profile not only increases your odds of approval but can land you better rates and terms.
 These loans are best for business growth and other one-time expenses.

 One thing to note is that you will have to disclose the purpose of your loan to your lender.
 While many lenders have no restrictions on how loan proceeds are used, others may not allow you to use your loan for business purposes.
-To avoid that issue, start with these lenders.

 Lines of Credit